You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Continuous Risk-Based Access Decisions

-A study found that AI-driven continuous authentication reduces data breach costs by up to 80% and cuts operational expenses by 30%.
+AI-driven continuous authentication can reduce breach costs by up to 80% and operational expenses by 30%.

 Real-Time Anomaly Detection and Response